JSS95/civiq6/doc/source/intro.rst

 Running Vimba
 -------------

+:class:`.VimbaRunner` is a class unique to CIViQ6 without any Qt counterpart.
-Before starting any camera, :class:`.VimbaRunner` must be run in separate thread to initiate the Vimba instance.
+Before starting any camera, VimbaRunner must be run in separate thread to initiate the Vimba instance.

 See :ref:`examples-streaming` page for example.